RSCJacksonLab/landscapy/docs/cookbook/epistasis/categorical-and-multiallelic.md

 absent cells are not emitted.
 In unbalanced designs, equal observation weights change empirical marginals and the decomposition is not orthogonal.

-## Common failures

-- An absent genotype coefficient is interpreted as zero rather than unestimated.
-- Duplicate observations are assumed independent without an experimental-unit argument.
-- Unbalanced observed-support effects are called orthogonal population ANOVA.
-- Ensemble and reference-free outputs are described as different estimands.
-- A reference allele or population weighting is inferred when none was specified.